 Selecting the Right Type of Screw

-We recommend that you use our 3 step process for selecting the right screws for the job that you are doing:
+We recommend that you use our 3 step process for selecting the right type of screw for the job that you are doing:

 - Choose the right type of screw: For the material that you are using.
 If you are unsure about this, then have a look at our project all about the types of screws that have been designed for different materials to be fixed.
 There’s a handy table to help you select the right screws quickly